SciCompMod/memilio/pycode/memilio-epidata/README.rst

 Our sources are:

-- Robert Koch institute (RKI) for case data in Germany:
+- Robert Koch Institute (RKI) for case data in Germany:

   Robert Koch-Institut (2021): SARS-CoV-2 Infektionen in Deutschland, Berlin: Zenodo.
 DOI:10.5281/zenodo.4681153.

-  We download the data from github: https://github.com/robert-koch-institut/SARS-CoV-2_Infektionen_in_Deutschland
+  Data is downloaded from github: https://github.com/robert-koch-institut/SARS-CoV-2_Infektionen_in_Deutschland

-  If the data on github is not available we download the case data from rki from https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/66876b81065340a4a48710b062319336/about In this case the provided data is either geojson or csv.
+  If the data on github is not available, downloading case data is tried from https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/66876b81065340a4a48710b062319336/about In this case the provided data is either geojson or csv.

-- Population data (P) like "Einwoherzahl" for Bundesländer and Landkreise:
+- Population data (P) like "Einwohnerzahl" for Bundesländer and Landkreise:

   https://opendata.arcgis.com/datasets/abad92e8eead46a4b0d252ee9438eb53_1.csv